jdlongmire/logical_emergence/README.md

 **Foundation**: Establishes that identity (A=A), non-contradiction (¬(A∧¬A)), and excluded middle (A∨¬A) are not mere principles of thought but ontological laws constituting determinate existence itself.

 ### [Paper 2: The Co-Emergence of Mathematical and Logical Structures](https://github.com/jdlongmire/logical_emergence/blob/main/Logical_Emergence_Hypothesis_2.md)
-**Level 1→2 Transition**: Shows how mathematical and logical structures emerge necessarily when multiple determinate entities create organizational crises exceeding the capacity of basic logical laws.
+**Level 1→2 Transition**: Shows how mathematical and logical structures emerge necessarily when multiple determinate entities create organizational crises exceeding the capacity of basic logical laws. **[Now formally verified in Lean 4!]**

 ### [Paper 3: The Emergence of Geometric Structure](https://github.com/jdlongmire/logical_emergence/blob/main/Logical_Emergence_Hypothesis_3.md)
 **Level 2→3 Transition**: Demonstrates that geometric structure emerges necessarily when mathematical complexity reaches wave forms that are inherently spatial-temporal.